canonical/craft-cli/docs/how-to-guides/use-the-completion-module.rst

 To invoke the module, an app needs to have a public function that returns some basic information about itself.
-The app must provide a :py:class:`~craft_cli.dispatcher.Dispatcher` with a configuration to initialise commands with.
+The app must provide a :py:class:`~craft_cli.Dispatcher` with a configuration to initialise commands with.
 By default, Craft CLI commands don't need to be initialised with anything, so this would be ``None`` in the basic case.

-The :py:class:`~craft_cli.dispatcher.Dispatcher` is where the commands themselves are pulled in and transformed into entries for the Bash script.
-The commands inside the :py:class:`~craft_cli.dispatcher.Dispatcher` are initialised and then parsed for their options and inputs.
+The :py:class:`~craft_cli.Dispatcher` is where the commands themselves are pulled in and transformed into entries for the Bash script.
+The commands inside the :py:class:`~craft_cli.Dispatcher` are initialised and then parsed for their options and inputs.

 The purpose of the getter is to give the module an entry point into your application